 Customers may visit your website for many reasons other than buying something.
 They might visit to find more information, explore similar products, or sign up for a mailing list.
 This new setting makes it easy to focus your bid automation on the most valuable conversions, while still gathering insights on all the activities driven by your ads.

-Google has also announced new tools that will allow bulk editing of your AdWords campaigns.
+Google has also announced new tools that will allow bulk editing of your advertising campaigns.
 With the new tools, users can filter for campaigns that target a specific geographical location, update multiple campaigns simultaneously (including those targeting a specific location), and adjust other settings like language and ad rotation.

 What does this mean for the end user experience?
 Google explains: